Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 This may be stressful at first.
 Allow your cat to feel the water with its feet first, slowly, before lowering its entire body into the bath.
 Work from the paws to the rear end to the chest until your cat is fully in the bath.

 Your cat may struggle initially, but keep going slowly and gently.
-You don’t want your cat to learn that throwing a tantrum gets it out of taking a bath.
+You do not want your cat to learn that throwing a tantrum gets it out of taking a bath.
 Over time, your cat will get used to the bath.

 5. Hold Your Cat with One Hand

 Hold your cat with one hand to keep it in the water, but don’t be forceful.
 If your cat struggles, give it time to adjust to being in the water.
-It’s important that your cat isn’t allowed to jump out of the bath and stay out, as this creates bad habits.
+Your cat mustn’t be allowed to jump out of the bath and stay out, as this creates bad habits.

 Image Credit: Danila, Shutterstock